Skip to Main Content

 • A withdrawal of up to two semesters is available for students who need to leave the nursing program for personal reasons but intend to return to the nursing program (i.e. medical or family problem); however, permission for this must be granted by the CONHS Admission and Progression Committee.

-International Student Admission to the Traditional, Advanced Entry, Accelerated Nursing Programs
+International Student Admission to the Traditional BSN Program

 In addition to the nursing program admission requirements, international students will also need to meet the following English proficiency requirements: